 Here's an example, for Ettison Enterprise.
 It's a mix of title cards and stock footage edited to energetic music:

 Another approach is called “kinetic typography.”
 That uses a mixture of typography and animation, so the type itself moves on screen and forms shapes and graphics.

-The second example, for Cumberland CID, uses kinetic typography.
-Animated words and phrases appear, synchonized to the announcer’s voice.
+Here's an example of kinetic typography, for Cumberland CID.
+Animated words and phrases appear, synchronized to the announcer’s voice: